dandavison/delta/README.md

     pager = delta

 [delta]
-    plus-color = "#012800"
+    plus-style = "syntax #012800"
-    minus-color = "#340001"
+    minus-style = "syntax #340001"
     syntax-theme = Monokai Extended

 [interactive]
     diffFilter = delta --color-only
 ```

-Note that delta color argument values in ~/.gitconfig should be in double quotes, like `--minus-color="#340001"`.
+Note that delta style argument values in ~/.gitconfig should be in double quotes, like `--minus-style="syntax #340001"`.
 For theme names and other values, do not use quotes as they will be passed on to delta, like `theme = Monokai Extended`.

 All git commands that display diff output should now display syntax-highlighted output.
 For example:
   - `git diff`